modular/modular/KGEN/docs/public/programming-manual.md

 efficient to create and a no-op to destroy (e.g. `std::vector` can have a null pointer for its data).

 To support these use-cases, the consume operator supports arbitrary LValues, and when applied to one, it invokes the "stealing move constructor".
 This constructor must set up the new value to be in a live state, and can mutate the old value, but needs to put it into a state where its destructor will still work.
-For example, if we want to put our `FileDescriptor` into a vector and move out of it, we might choose to extend it to know that `-1` is a sentinel that means that it is "null".
+For example, if we want to put our `FileDescriptor` into a vector and move out of it, we might choose to extend it to know that `-1` is a sentinel which means that it is "null".
 We can implement this like so:

 ```mojo
 # This is a simple wrapper around POSIX-style fcntl.h functions.